 But the best look at the Orion Syndicate doesn't even focus on Orions too much, just the trail of woe that criminal behavior leaves in its wake.
 “Honor Among Thieves” from Deep Space Nine's sixth season, is one of a number of heartbreaking O'Brien-centric stories.
 This time, he is sent to a planet, Farius Prime, with the goal of infiltrating the crime ring, befriending someone and ultimately betraying him.
 It's like Donnie Brasco in space!
 It's yet another example of Deep Space Nine refusing to deal in strict black and whites, and also features an adorable cat named Chester.

 The criminal act is that I'm surely leaving out one of your favorite rogues.
 Is it Berlinghoff Rasmussen?
 Is it Cyrano Jones?
-Let me know your picks in the comments below.
+Let us know your picks @StarTrek on all things social!